joebailey26/CDA404-Web-Technologies/Report/Documentation/README.md

 ## Background

-A lot of people, particularly teenagers are interested in Conspiracy Theories.
+A lot of people, particularly teenagers, are interested in Conspiracy Theories.
 However, they can only source information on either YouTube or Wikipedia.
 YouTube delivers it's content in the form of videos which are unsuitable for those who are deaf, or even people that just like to consume their content by reading.
 However, Wikipedia then goes into too much depth.
 There is too large a chunk of information to read.
+The website also features comments for people to discuss current and past conspiracies with others from around the world.

 Conspiracy? aims to fill the gap in the market by providing concise, accurate information that users can read in a lunch break.